noodldocs/noodldocs.github.io/guides/events.md

 ![](events/send-to-siblings.png ':class=img-size-l')

 The last propagation mode is **Parent**.
-This mode will instead send the event up the hierarchy.
-So if for instance the **My Other Child** in the example graph below contained a **Send Event** node that sends an event to it's parent.
-First the parent **My Child Comp** component with receive it, followed by this component and then the event would be passed on to the parent of this component.
+This mode will send events up the node graph hierarchy.
+The **My Other Child** in the example graph below contains a **Send Event** node that is using the **Parent** propagation mode.
+When an event is sent from **My Other Child**, the parent **My Child Comp** component with receive it, followed by the component we are in and then the event would be passed on to the parent of this component.
 The propagation follows the visual hierarchy chain.

 ![](events/send-to-parent.png ':class=img-size-l')

 The final thing to know about propagation is the **Consume** property of the **Receive Event** node.
 If that property is checked it means that when that particular node receives an event it will stop the propagation.
 So no other **Receive Event** nodes after that one will receive this specific event.